People's Party of the Basque Country: Guipúzcoa

 The party earned 33,331 votes in Guipuzcoa which was 9.88% of the votes in that region.
-They obtained 27 council seats in the whole territory(they had won 44 seats in the past election).
+They obtained 27 council seats in the whole territory (they had won 44 seats in the past election).
 Their best result was in San Sebastián where they gained 19.51% of the vote and maintained their six council seats.
 Despite their political position leaving them at second or third in terms of the numbers of votes, they tied for fourth for council members.
 They had average results in Irun, where they received more than 17% of the votes and five council seats.
 Despite that, they moved from second to fourth place as a political party, even with a large number of votes for council members.
-In the rest of the territory, the results they obtained were very modest–the PP did not obtain a significant amount of votes—only 10%.
-The PP had the 4th most political strength in the majority of localities guipuzcoano (lead by Bildu, BNP and the Basque Socialist Party(PSE-EE(PSOE)) and on occasions, the leads included Aralar and Hamaikabat.
-In the elections for the General Assembly in Guipuzcoa, the PP obtained four seats (two less than they obtained in the previous election when they had won 6 offices).
-Three General Assembly seats were obtained in the San Sebastian region and a fourth of them in the Bidasoa region, which was the 4th strongest hold for the party in the territory.
+In the rest of the territory, the results they obtained were very modest–the PP did not obtain a significant number of votes—only 10%.
+The PP had the fourth most political strength in the majority of localities guipuzcoano (led by Bildu, BNP and the Basque Socialist Party (PSE-EE)) and on occasions, the leads included Aralar and Hamaikabat.
+In the elections for the General Assembly in Guipuzcoa, the PP obtained four seats (two less than they obtained in the previous election when they had won six offices).
+Three General Assembly seats were obtained in the San Sebastian region and a fourth of them in the Bidasoa region, which was the fourth strongest hold for the party in the territory.

 Biscay

 The party obtained 74,403 votes, which was 15.61% of the vote.
 They suffered a loss of more than 7,600 votes that they had in the previous election.
 They obtained 55 council positions in the entire territory (in comparison to the 67 that they had previously had).
-Their best outcomes were in Bilboa and Guecho, where they maintained second place as a political party.
+Their best outcomes were in Bilbao and Getxo, where they maintained second place as a political party.
 Despite maintaining second place in Bilbao, they suffered a noticeable loss of 6,200 votes, and lost a council seat.
-In Guecho, they also maintained second place, but again, they lost a council seat from the previous election.
+In Getxo, they also maintained second place, but again, they lost a council seat from the previous election.
 In the rest of the localities of Biscay, they obtained a much more contentious result, that grew a left margin of Nervión.
 Despite everything, the left leaning candidates have demonstrated the capacity to move up to the third or fourth place in terms of number of votes.
 In the General Assembly Elections in Biscay, the PP was able to stay at third or fourth place, but they maintained their eight General Councils within the legislative house.